Equivalence of three classical algorithms with quantum side information: Privacy amplification, error correction, and data compression: Three algorithms to be considered

 In a conventional classical DC algorithm \cite{10.5555/1146355}, given a classical data $x\in\{0,1\}^n$, one generates the corresponding compressed data $g(x)\in\{0,1\}^m$, using a compression function $g$, and stores it.
 After some time passes, one decodes $g(x)$ to restore $x$.

-On the other hand, in DC with quantum side information \cite{6157080,doi:10.1098/rspa.2010.0445,TomamichelPhD}, there is an additional set of sub-normalized quantum states $\tilde{\rho}^x$ which correspond to $x$ and satisfy $\sum{\rm Tr}\tilde{\rho}^x=1$.
-The player can store $\tilde{\rho}^x$ along with the classical compressed data $g(x)$, and also use it for decoding.
-Thus, as in the EC algorithm of the previous subsection, it is possible that the decoding succeeds with a higher probability, due to side information (i.e. hint) obtained by measuring $\tilde{\rho}^x$.
+On the other hand, in DC with quantum side information (Fig. \ref{fig:data_compression}) \cite{PhysRevA.68.042301,doi:10.1098/rspa.2010.0445,TomamichelPhD,8047296,6157080,9261419}, there is an additional set of sub-normalized quantum states (quantum side information) $\tilde{\rho}^x$ which correspond to $x$ and satisfy $\sum_x{\rm Tr}\tilde{\rho}^x=1$.
+The user can store $\tilde{\rho}^x$ along with the classical compressed data $g(x)$, and also use it for decoding.
+Thus, as in the EC algorithm of the previous subsection, it is possible that the decoding succeeds with a higher probability, due to information (i.e. hint) obtained by measuring $\tilde{\rho}^x$.
 Details are as follows.